howtomen/quiz/README.md

 At the end of the quiz the program should output the total number of questions correct and how many questions there were in total.
 Questions given invalid answers are considered incorrect.

-**NOTE:** *CSV files may have questions with commas in them.
-Eg: `"what 2+2, sir?",4` is a valid row in a CSV.
-I suggest you look into the CSV package in Go and don't try to write your own CSV parser.*

 ### Part 2